 Ohno so masterfully did was take the simplicity a paper card to create the kanban system.
 That paper card is attached to, and travels with all the materials associated with Toyota's products.
-The kanban card coordinates the demand of the customer, the demand of the Toyota few people really understand.
-I know there is some great software out there that can manage these details, but the beauty of what Toyota did is the simplicity and elegance of coordination.
-For Toyota and the Japanese culture in general, this kind of mental exercise is like stretching every morning and drinking a cup of coffee.
-They are just part of life and they almost seem to relish it.
+The kanban card coordinates the demand of the customer, the demand of the Toyota production line, and the production of Toyota suppliers.